If you’re looking for the best healthy cookbook to provide you with a bit of culinary inspiration, then read on!

 All of my book recommendations focus on whole, natural foods.
 If you have specific needs such as gluten-free, dairy-free, raw, paleo, or vegan, all these books contain options to fit most of these requirements, and I will specifically mention which ones they best cater to.

-Your idea of the best healthy cookbook might be different from mine but I hope my descriptions will help you figure out whether you want to explore them further.
-If you’ve got any of your own recommendations for the best healthy cookbook, be sure to leave a comment at the bottom of the blog!
+Your idea of the best healthy cookbook might be different from mine, but I hope my descriptions will help you decide whether to explore them further.
+If you have any of your own recommendations for the best healthy cookbook, be sure to leave a comment at the bottom of the blog!

 I’m a long-time fan of Dr. Libby and have no hesitation in recommending her three recipe books to my ‘best healthy cookbook’ list.
-There are so many great Dr. Libby books that are centered on helping women to become happier and healthier.
+There are so many great Dr. Libby books centered on helping women become happier and healthier.

 Her three recipe books are all fantastic (yes, I have tried them all).
 Especially noteworthy are her raw sweet treats.
 They’re so nourishing that I even consider them as healthy as her main dishes!

-Dr. Libby cookbooks aren’t totally vegan or vegetarian but she does have a significant number of vegan recipes in all of her cookbooks.
+Dr. Libby’s cookbooks aren’t totally vegan or vegetarian, but she does include a significant number of vegan recipes.
 As a vegetarian, I am certainly spoiled for choice when cooking from her books.
 Check out Amazon for the latest prices.

 2. The simplicious book

-Sarah Wilson is the lady behind ‘I quit sugar’ and the Simplicious book.
-The reason that I love her recipe book is that it encourages you to use leftovers and minimize waste, which I am a big fan of.
+Sarah Wilson is behind ‘I Quit Sugar’ and .
+I love her recipe book because it encourages using leftovers and minimizing waste, which I am a big fan of.

-I like that she shares practical tips on topics such as preserving, freezing, and bulk cooking.
-I highly recommend the simplicious book as the perfect accompaniment to a low sugar diet and going back to basics with real, delicious food.
+I like that she shares practical tips on preserving, freezing, and bulk cooking.
+I highly recommend the simplicious book as the perfect accompaniment to a low-sugar diet and going back to basics with real, delicious food.

-Sarah now has four “I quit sugar” books.
-Three of them have over 300 recipes, and her detox program and cookbook has over 100 recipes.
-Check out the latest prices on Amazon.
+Sarah now has four “I Quit Sugar” books.
+Three of them have over 300 recipes, and her has over 100 recipes.

 3. The best healthy cookbook for seasonal dishes

-Ripe recipes is one of my long-time favorite best healthy cookbooks.
+is one of my long-time favorite healthy cookbooks.
 Is it the best healthy cookbook?
-Well compared to all the others I am listing, I would say that the sweet recipes in this book aren’t as healthy as they are generally made with refined sugar.
+Well, compared to all the others I am listing, I would say that the sweet recipes in this book aren’t as healthy as they are generally made with refined sugar.

-I haven’t made any of the sweet treats in this book but I am sure they would be delicious.
+I haven’t made any sweet treats in this book, but I am sure they would be delicious.
 Perhaps you could try substituting some of the sugar for a less refined option.

-I haven’t had the need to use their sweet recipes because I’ve had all these other great raw baking recipes to choose from.
-However, what I absolutely love about the ripe recipes cookbook is that it’s a seasonal cookbook.
-There are sections for summer, autumn, winter, and spring, which are reflective of the produce that typically grows well during those seasons (well at least in New Zealand anyway).
+I haven’t needed to use their sweet recipes because I’ve had all these other great raw baking recipes.
+However, what I love about the Ripe Recipes cookbook is that it’s a seasonal cookbook.
+There are sections for summer, autumn, winter, and spring, which reflect the produce that typically grows well during those seasons (well, at least in New Zealand anyway).
 I am a huge fan of seasonal cookbooks because they help me on my quest to choose fresh, local produce.

 An amazing cookbook for big salads to feed lots of people

 The highlight of this seasonal cookbook for me is the salad recipes.
-Ripe is a cafe located in Auckland, New Zealand, and its recipes are truly reflective of an upper-end cafe.
-The flavors are amazing and the recipes produce huge dishes that would impress the most avid chefs.
+Ripe Deli is a cafe located in Auckland, New Zealand, and its recipes genuinely reflect an upper-end cafe.
+The flavors are incredible, and the recipes produce huge dishes that impress the most avid chefs.

-Warning: don’t buy this cookbook unless you really love cooking.
+Warning: don’t buy this cookbook unless you love cooking.
 The recipes are not fast ones; they require plenty of love!
-I love making up one of their salads and taking it to a BBQ because it will help nourish and fill a good number of people.
-They’re not simply leafy green salads but instead can almost warrant being a meal on their own.
-Definitely a top seasonal cookbook and the recipes will certainly impress your friends!
+I love making one of their salads and taking it to a BBQ because it will help nourish and fill a good number of people.
+They’re not simply leafy green salads but can almost warrant being a meal on their own.
+This is definitely a top seasonal cookbook, and the recipes will certainly impress your friends!

-As a committed vegetarian, I wasn’t sure whether the nourishing traditions cookbook would be a good choice for me.
-It’s based on Weston A. Price’s philosophy which can be quite meat-centered.
-However, I was pleasantly surprised that the book contained a large range of vegetarian dishes for me to choose from.
+As a committed vegetarian, I wasn’t sure whether the would be a good choice for me.
+It’s based on Weston A. Price’s philosophy, which can be quite meat-centered.
+However, I was pleasantly surprised that the book contained a wide range of vegetarian dishes.

-Note that if you are completely vegan you probably won’t want to buy this book because most of the dishes are made using butter and other animal products.
-You could substitute vegan options but it would probably defeat the nutritional purpose and likely the taste of the meal.
+Note that if you are entirely vegan, you probably won’t want to buy this book because most of the dishes use butter and other animal products.
+You could substitute vegan options, but it would probably defeat the nutritional purpose and likely the taste of the meal.

-The nourishing traditions cookbook is known as the cookbook that challenges politically correct nutrition and the diet dictocrats.
+The Nourishing Traditions cookbook is known as the cookbook that challenges politically correct nutrition and the diet dictocrats.
 Is it the best healthy cookbook?
 Well, that will probably depend on your definition of healthy.
-If you think that high-fat foods such as butter are unhealthy, then you probably won’t like this book!
+If you think high-fat foods such as butter are unhealthy, you probably won’t like this book!

 A basic, real food focus for optimal nutrition

-Like all my cookbook recommendations, the emphasis is on getting back to the basics of eating real food.
-There are two things I especially like about this book.
-Firstly, I love that there is a huge focus on how to properly prepare food for optimal nutrition.
+Like all my cookbook recommendations, this one emphasizes getting back to the basics of eating real food.
+I especially like two things about this book.
+Firstly, I love that it focuses on properly preparing food for optimal nutrition.

 Disclaimer: This article contains affiliate links.
 This means that if you make a purchase after clicking on one of these recommended service provider links, like an insurance broker, or a travel agent, I may earn a commission – at no extra cost to you.
 [For my full disclosure, please see my DISCLAIMER page].